tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 # The Invitees

-These eight teams were directly invited to The International through a new system Valve implemented this year called the *Dota Pro Circuit* or '*DPC*'.
+These eight teams were directly invited to TI8 through a new system Valve implemented this year called the *Dota Pro Circuit* or '*DPC*'.
 Instead of the old, ambiguous, invitation process of 'do pretty good in the five months before TI,' teams were given a new, clearer, invitation process of 'do pretty good in the five months before TI and don't you dare mess with your roster.'
+No one ended up invited by a technicality, but make no mistake, there exists a vast gap in skill between the upper and lower echelons of this top 8.

+The beauty of TI is that most of those skill differences go out the window anyway.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/vpbanner.png" alt="Banner"></p>